 The Foundations is a good choice for the average parent who wants a true triplet model without dropping a grand for the Peg Perego.
 It holds a lot of weight, it has identical seats, and it’s reasonably comfortable for all the passengers.
 Just don’t expect much flexibility or plan to use it as a travel system.

 The Peg Perego is everything you want from a great triplet stroller.
 It’s surprisingly ergonomic, impeccably built, and super flexible for a busy lifestyle.
 We love how easy it is to use with the matching car seats, and everything is extremely well thought-out.
 Parents of triplets aren’t going to do better!
 Just be prepared to shell out for this level of quality and safety.
+It’s a tough choice, but overall we’d give the award for best triple stroller to the Joovy Big Caboose Stand-On Triple Stroller thanks to its amazing functionality and copious amounts of storage.

 The best way to check current prices and find out more about any of the models you’ve seen above is to click on the links in our reviews!
 Or, head to our homepage to find links to all our latest buying guides, blog posts, and more.